lukehunter/ssgallery_net/README.md

 ## Deployment Steps
 ### 1. Prepare files
-ssgallery expects a folder structure like the following:
+ssgallery expects a folder structure like the following.
+It is recommended that all images (including thumbnail.jpg) be at the largest resolution you would like available for users to download.
+They will be resized depending on the provided command line arguments.

 - pictures
   - gallery1